gchq/stroom-docs/content/en/community/dev-guide/components.md

     * `stroom-activity-mock` - Mock implementation for the `stroom-activity` API

-## Dependencies between a module's components
+## Dependencies Between a Module's Components

 The diagram below shows the dependencies between the different modules that make up a component as well as the internal dependencies within the `impl` module.
 The actual implementations used at runtime are determined by Guice bindings in whichever Guice modules are loaded by the application.